mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 #### Device Authentication

-The Device Authentication service signs and verifies JSON Web Tokens that devices include in their requests to authenticate themselves when accessing the [Device APIs](../../APIs/Device-APIs).
+The Device Authentication service signs and verifies JSON Web Tokens that Mender Clients include in their requests to authenticate themselves when accessing the [Device APIs](../../APIs/Device-APIs).
 As the verification happens locally in the service only, the service does not need a certificate.